kikugie/elytra-trims/README.md

 > I can't put trims/banner/dyes on the elytra!
 - If you're playing on a server, ET has to be installed there.
 On a paper/purpur/spigot or vanilla server you can use the datapack, but it will only work for trims.
   If you're playing in singleplayer, it means ET is not loaded.
 Look up on YouTube how to install mods.

-> Are there conflicts with other mods?
-- [OptiFabric](<https://www.curseforge.com/minecraft/mc-mods/optifabric>) causes a crash and won't be supported.
-- [Customizable Elytra](<https://modrinth.com/mod/customizable-elytra>) overrides elytra renderer entirely (and provides less functionality).
-- [DashLoader](<https://modrinth.com/mod/dashloader>) causes trims to not display.
-The development has been cancelled, no support will be provided.

 > How do I use this mod on a server without it?
 - Client-side commands are planned, however for now the easiest way is to save trimmed elytra in a creative hotbar and load it on a server.